What is AC Balance in TIG Welding? (Correct Settings)

 One of the many confusing features of TIG welding is AC balance.
-Setting the balance correctly is essential because it’s one of the advantages of modern TIG welders.
+Setting the balance correctly is essential because it’s one of the advantages of modern TIG machines.
 Let’s start with an overview.

 AC balance is a feature of inverter AC/DC TIG welders used for aluminum welding.
 Balance manipulates the arc by controlling how much time the two polarities DC+ and DC- last for each AC cycle.
 With AC balance, you increase the pros and avoid the cons that each polarity has on aluminum.